vfarcic/devops26/manuscript/12-prow.md

 ```

 We created a Go-based project called `jx-prow`, entered into the local copy of the Git repository `jx` created for us, and started watching the activity.
 After a while, all the steps in the output will be in the `Succeeded` status, and we can stop the watcher by pressing *ctrl+c*.

-When we created a new project, Git sent a webhook to Prow which, in turn, notified the system that it should run a pipeline build.
-Even though different processes are running builds in serverless Jenkins (e.g., Pipeline Operator and Tekton), they are functionally the same as they were before with the static flavor.
-We'll explore those processes later.
-We'll conclude that the build was successful and, as a result, we got the application deployed to the staging environment just as before when we used static Jenkins X. For now, we're mostly interested in ChatOps (or GitChat) features available through Prow.

 Since most of the ChatOps features apply to pull requests, we need to create one.